 Deep Learning Techniques for Predictive Maintenance Solutions

+The first deep learning technique to be discussed is Auto-Encoder.
 This is a type of unsupervised artificial neural network.
 Auto-Encoder learns how to compress and encode data effectively and, after that, learns how to reconstruct data back from a reduced encoded representation to a form as close to the original as possible.
 Auto-Encoder is built to reduce data dimension by figuring out how to reduce the noise in the data.
 Here is a picture to illustrate how it works:

 Auto-Encoder comprises four main parts: Encoder, Bottleneck, Decoder, and Reconstruction Loss.
 The training is all about minimizing Reconstruction Loss of the network by using backpropagation.
 Among popular usages of Auto-Encoders are anomaly detection and image recognition.